Skip to Main Content

 Program Overview

 Students should note that admission to the doctoral program does not constitute admission to candidacy for the degree.
 Students must qualify and apply for candidacy by the end of their second year of study.
-They should obtain information about procedures and requirements during their first year from the Director of Degree Programs.
+They should obtain information about procedures and requirements during their first year from the Doctoral Programs Officer.

 PhD students must complete a minor in another discipline taught outside the school, hold an acceptable master’s degree outside the field of education, or complete an approved individually designed distributed minor that combines relevant advanced work taken in several disciplines outside the school.